sharkeyryan/pgvectorscale-rag-solution/README.md

 ### 3. Create a Python script to insert document chunks as vectors

 See `insert_vectors.py` for the implementation.
-This script uses OpenAI's `text-embedding-3-small` model to generate embeddings.
+This script uses Ollama's `nomic-embed-text` model to generate embeddings.

 ### 4. Create a Python function to perform similarity search

 See `similarity_search.py` for the implementation.
-This script also uses OpenAI's `text-embedding-3-small` model for query embedding.
+This script also uses OpenAI's `nomic-embed-text` model for query embedding.

 ## Usage